Flexible Bayesian Product Mixture Models for Vector Autoregressions: Analysis of Human Connectome Project Data

 \subsection{Results}

 Figure \ref{fig:rgpdpmvarSigNet} displays heatmaps of the significant autocovariance differences between the low and high FI groups under the rg-PDPMVAR, after appropriate FDR control.
 Several patterns are clear from Figure \ref{fig:rgpdpmvarSigNet}.
-First, after FDR control, the rg-PDPMVAR is able to identify a large number of significant differences between the two groups.
+First, the rg-PDPMVAR is able to identify a large number of significant differences between the two groups after FDR control.
 Second, the rg-PDPMVAR finds a large number of strong differences along the diagonal.
 These correspond to AR(1) coefficients, and it seems sensible that if there are differences between groups at Lag 1 that they would be strongly related to each nodes' own time course.
 Thirdly, the strongest differences were observed corresponding to the nodes in the Dorsal Salience network, as illustrated in Table \ref{table:selectednodes}.
 These nodes were identified by looking at columns of the autocovariance matrix with a large proportion of significant elements, which accounts for the varying sizes for the 6 networks.
 These findings are consistent with previous evidence, which have suggested the dorsal salience and attention networks to be highly related to fluid intelligence \citep{santarnecchi2017network}.
 We note that in contrast, only one significantly different effective connectivity difference between the high and low fluid intelligence groups was reported under the SS-VAR approach.
-Such results are clearly biologically implausible since brain connectivity is known to be associated with FI \citep{finn2015functional}.
+Such results are clearly biologically implausible.
 Our overall findings point to the advantages of performing a multi-subject analysis accounting for heterogeneity, over a single subject analysis.